 - You may want to avoid foods that have strong scents (such as onion or garlic).

 - It may help to have someone else prepare the food (a great reason to have your husband or partner make dinner!).

 - Some women find they need to avoid spicy and greasy foods.

 - In general, foods that are low in fat and high in carbohydrates (crackers, popcorn, toast) help with nausea.

 - Some women find they need to include a source of protein with each meal, especially at breakfast.

 - Morning sickness is different for everybody, so experiment with these suggestions and see what works best for you!

 When most foods are making you feel nauseated or causing you to vomit, eat whatever sounds good to you.
 If you can’t bring yourself to eat food, the most important thing is that you stay well hydrated.
 Drink juice, tea, water, soy milk, or miso broth.
 You may not be able to drink large quantities of liquid at one time, but try to take one sip every 10-15 minutes or chew on ice chips.
-You can also try lemon juice, lemon drops, vitamin B-6, ginger, or half of a Unisom tablet.
 Then resume a balanced, nutritious diet when you can.
 If none of these ideas help or you are persistently vomiting, call your doctor.